zilahir/teleprompter/README.md

 This project is deployed via [netlify](https://netlify.com)

+Special thanks to [@munkacsimark](https://github.com/munkacsimark/) for helping me out with the scrolling function. :wave:

 ## Licence

 This is a _free_ product, and it's licenced under `BSD 3-Clause License`.